Minitte/comp7051-maze/README.md

 - Home on keyboard

 No wall collision:
-- Square button on controller
+- Triangle button on controller
 - Page Up on keyboard